A couple of the most frequently asked questions by doctors regarding practice management software are:

 - What is the most secure software?

 This question is analogous to asking if one hammer is safer to use than another.
 All hammers have the potential to be safe if used properly and the potential to cause grievous harm if they are not.

 How is Practice Management Software Built?

-Let’s start by looking at your software in a way that is slightly different than to what you are accustomed.
+Let’s start by looking at your software in a way that is slightly different than to what you are accustomed to.
 Your practice management software consists of two parts.
 There is a relational database that contains “data tables” containing all the information on your practice.
 Data tables include patient master information such as name, address, and phone number, as well as treatment records, receivables balances, and so on.
 The database programming languages used are commercial programs made by big companies like Microsoft and Oracle and licensed to the company that makes your practice management software.
 The most common database language used in practice management software is SQL, which stands for Structured Query Language.

 The second part of practice management software is an interface, or “front end,” that allows you and your staff to interact with the database in an organized and hopefully user-friendly fashion.

 What is sometimes behind this question is fear on the part of the asking dentist that a clever staff member could somehow bypass the front end of the software and directly make edits to the database, or edit the audit trail to erase evidence of wrongdoing.

 I’ll put your mind at ease on this one.
 Reading information from the database without using the practice management software’s interface isn’t hard for someone with a computer science background and some database skills.
 Extraction of information from databases is something that we do on a regular basis in the course of our investigations.

 I’m not saying that editing your data in some other way than using the interface can’t be done, but this would take someone with PhD-level computer knowledge.

 If the Integrity of the Database is Secure, Where Does the Danger Originate?